-10 Answers to Frequently Asked Questions About Personal Loans
+10 Answers To Frequently Asked Questions About Personal Loans

 Whatever the circumstances, you need money.
 But how do you get it?
 Do you open up another credit card?
 Do you take out a home equity loan?

 You might have a million questions running through your head.
-Luckily, we reached out to the experts at Rocket Loans to answer these 10 frequently asked questions about personal loans.
+Luckily, we reached out to the experts at Rocket LoansSM for answers to answer these 10 frequently asked questions about how personal loans work.

-What Is a Personal Loan?
+1. What Is A Personal Loan?

-What Is a Personal Loan Used For?
+2. What Are Personal Loans Used For?

-“Personal loans can be used for debt consolidation, home improvement, auto expenses, medical expenses, credit card payoff, small businesses, large purchases or anything else that life may throw at you,” says Bill Parker, CEO of Rocket Loans.
+Personal loans can be used for all sorts of expenses, like debt consolidation, home improvement, auto expenses, medical expenses, credit card payoff, small businesses, or large purchases.

 Most lenders perform a “soft” credit inquiry to show you prequalified offers.
 This allows you to compare each lender’s offerings without affecting your credit score.